Golem CLI installation from source

 rustup install stable

-The golem-cli command is the lightweight version of Golem's command line interface, which allows you to interact with a running Golem cluster, but it does not include a built-in local version of Golem itself.
+golem-clicommand is the lightweight version of Golem's command line interface, which allows you to interact with a running Golem cluster, but it does not include a built-in local version of Golem itself. - The

-To install golem-cli from source, use cargo install:
+To install golem or golem-cli from source, use cargo install: